Building consent authorities need evidence that the proposed renovation will comply with the Building Code.

 Assessment of fire design

-Alternative Solutions that involve fire design will be sent to the New Zealand Fire Service Design Review Unit (DRU) for assessment.
-The DRU will provide advice about provisions for means of escape in the event of a fire and the needs of Fire Service personnel when entering the building to undertake fire fighting.
+Alternative Solutions that involve fire design will be sent to the Fire Engineering Unit (FEU) of Fire and Emergency New Zealand for assessment.
+The FEU will provide advice about provisions for means of escape in the event of a fire and the needs of Fire and Emergency New Zealand personnel when entering the building to undertake fire fighting.

 If the BCA does not accept an Alternative Method, it should state why it does not and clearly identify the areas it considers to be non-compliant.
 It should not provide design advice.